-Wearing mala necklaces is the easiest way to capitalize on the healing capabilities of mala beads.
-You just slip a necklace on (which you've chosen based on your intentions) and you’re ready to tear up the day and your yoga practice.
+Wearing mala necklaces is the easiest way to capitalize on the healing capabilities of stones and crystals.
+You just slip a necklace on (once you've learned how to choose your mala prayer beads based on your intentions) and you’re ready to tear up the day and your yoga practice.

-Some also believe other people shouldn’t touch your mala beads which is a little hard to do when they’re so stunning.
+Some also believe that other people shouldn’t touch your mala beads, which is a little hard to do when they’re so stunning.
 Everyone reaches out to admire your new prayer beads dangling from your neck.
 Again, you can always cleanse them if needed.

 However, that’s not to say that you won’t receive the benefits and style of wearing mala beads on your left hand.
 Whatever you decide to do, your mala beads will pick up on your energies.
 So, it comes down to whether you want to use prayer beads traditionally or not.

-There are tons of places online that will tell you all about the ethics of mala beads but it’s important to remember that you are the biggest influencer on how prayer beads work for you.
+It’s important to remember that you are the biggest influencer on how prayer beads work for you.
 If you’re wearing mala bracelets on your right hand because you were told to, but it throws your chakra off and makes you feel uncomfortable, you’re better off moving it to the left.
-So, always take the information you read online as recommendations.
-They’re your mala beads and you can wear them however you want in today’s modern world.

 Ultimately, whether you love to accessorize with mala beads or look to the style and deeper healing properties, there's a look that's right for you.
 The relationship between you and your mala is special, and they’re your mala beads -- as long as the pieces resonate with you, you can wear them however you want!